Zasilkovna/WooCommerce/packetery/readme.txt

 * Added: Information about the count of printed labels and "back" link added to label offset setting form.
 * Added: Possibility to print the same labels again in one printing session.
 * Added: Order editation modal in order grid.
 User is now able to edit order weight in order grid.
+* Added: List of active carriers added to carrier settings section.

 = 1.0.7 =
 * Fixed: the label print page displays a message to the user if no suitable orders are selected